AdobeDocs/analytics-platform.en/help/getting-started/ga-to-cja/data-model.md

     internal-label: Data collection
 ---

-# Data model comparison between GA4 and Customer Journey Analytics
+# How the GA4 data model maps to Customer Journey Analytics

 GA4 and Customer Journey Analytics are both event-based platforms, which makes the data model translation between them more direct than it was from Universal Analytics.
 Understanding how GA4's events and parameters correspond to Customer Journey Analytics's XDM fields and datasets makes it easier to interpret reports and collaborate with your implementation team.